ToshY/BunnyNet-PHP/docs/SecureUrlGenerator.md

     true
 );
 ```

 *Note*:

-* Token authentication only supports IPv4.
+* Token IP validation only supports IPv4.
-* In order to reduce the false negatives (and increase privacy) for token authentication with IPv4, the default is to
+* In order to reduce the false negatives (and increase privacy) for Token IP validation, the default is to
   allow the full /24 subnet.
-In practice this means allowing instead `12.345.67.0` instead of `12.345.67.89` (user's actual IPv4).
+  * Example: A token generated for an user with IPv4 `12.345.67.89` will allow the subnet `12.345.67.0`, to watch the content.
-* Both `countries` and `referers` accept comma separated input, meaning you could
+* Both `countries` and `referers` accept comma separated input, meaning you could allow or block multiple countries like
-allow or block multiple countries like so: `US,DE,JP`.
+  so: `US,DE,JP`.
 Same for referers: `example.com,example.org`.
+* An edge case occurs when you add a blocked country to the Traffic Manager, and allow that same country for
+  token authentication.
+This will result in a standard "Unable to connect" page.
+This issue is known
+  and will hopefully be fixed in the near future.